 - Blue Vervain – Verbena Hastata: Tranq of Edible & Medicinal Wild Plants

 As a free gift for subscribing, you’ll receive flora and fauna coloring pages whenever a new set is released!
 (If that’s not your thing, maybe your children or grandchildren will appreciate these freebies!)

-Our edible and medicinal plants blog will be featuring a new edible and medicinal plant every Friday – the wild violets coming up next (6/5)!
+Our edible and medicinal plants blog will be featuring a new edible and medicinal plant every Friday – our 100th will be posted on October 15th!